ch-stark/policies-argocd-tutorial/tutorial2.md

    - Installation of the Gatekeeper library.
    - Installation of Custom Constraint Templates.
    - Installation of a Custom Constraint.
-   - Policy Templates, which allow checking only Kubernetes Clusters with a certain version.
    - Placement of Gatekeeper files distributed to clusters with specific labels.
 Gatekeeper Operator and Constraints will be installed on ManagedClusters with the label 'gatekeeper=true.'

 ## Central Configuration

-All of the configurations discussed in this tutorial are managed in a central file.
-You can find this file at the following URL:
+All of the configurations discussed in this tutorial are managed though PolicyGenerator.
+You can find all the options it provides this file at the following URL:

 [Policy Generator Plugin Configuration](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml)